 Application & Enrollment

-You must apply and be accepted to Appalachian Bible College and to New River Community and Technical College.
-Each school has its own admissions requirements and process.
+You must apply and be accepted to Appalachian Bible College and to the nursing program in which you desire to enroll.
+Each school has its own admission requirements and process.

-- Upon graduating from ABC, you will have a Bachelor of Arts degree in Bible / Theology and Missions (double major).
+- Upon graduating from ABC, you will have a Bachelor of Arts degree in Bible / Theology and Missions.

 Objectives & Outcomes